khoeger/khoeger.github.io/_events_list/2023-05-27-HumanMachineInterface.markdown

 project-tag: 2023Motion
 event-tag: 20230527HumanMachineInterface
 categories: artist algorave installation sound
-description: '"Motion" is introduced to the greater NYC community as an installation on display at the LiveCode.NYC algorave human.machine.interface.'
+description: '"Motion" is introduced to the greater NYC community as an installation on display at the LiveCode.NYC algorave titled human.machine.interface.'
 published: true
 ---
 ### {{page.description}}